 Glutamate dehydrogenase (GDH) antigen is produced by all C. difficile strains.
 Enzyme-linked immunosorbent assay (ELISA) testing for the antigen is sensitive and can be done very quickly.
 However, a positive test indicates only presence of the organism not whether it is toxigenic (1 Diagnosis reference Toxins produced by Clostridioides difficile strains in the gastrointestinal tract cause pseudomembranous colitis, typically after antibiotic use.
 Symptoms are diarrhea, sometimes bloody... read more ).

 Toxin assays using ELISA also can be done quickly and are very specific for active disease but are not particularly sensitive, so there is a significant number of false-negative results.

-A nucleic acid amplification test Nucleic acid amplification Nucleic acid–based (molecular) identification has become commonplace in clinical settings; the resulting rapid identification allows the patient to be placed on specific antimicrobial therapy... read more (NAAT) using PCR to test for the toxin gene is very sensitive for toxigenic strains but cannot tell whether they are actively producing toxin.
+A nucleic acid amplification test Nucleic acid amplification Nucleic acid–based methods detect organism-specific DNA or RNA sequences extracted from the microorganism.
+Sequences may or may not be amplified in vitro.
+Nucleic acid–based (molecular) identification... read more (NAAT) using PCR to test for the toxin gene is very sensitive for toxigenic strains but cannot tell whether they are actively producing toxin.
 This test often remains positive after successful treatment, so it can be difficult to interpret in patients with known previous disease.

 Because of the possibility of a carrier state, testing is usually done only on symptomatic patients (ie, those with multiple liquid stools).
 Because of the test characteristics, several or all of these tests are usually done, either sequentially or at once.
 One strategy is to first do GDH and toxin assays.
 If these are concordant (ie, both positive or both negative), then disease is considered confirmed or excluded.
 Discordant test results (ie, one positive, one negative) are resolved based on results of NAAT testing.